Q: What are the eligibility requirements to take the certification examination?

 Q: I failed the certification exam.
 What do I need to do to retake it?

-A general review course is highly recommended, but not required.
 The CEs and/or review course must be completed after the date you sat for your exam.

 Apply online or use the Certification Retake Examination paper application.
 Note: You will not be able to apply to retake the exam until your current application is complete and released.